graph-massivizer/graph-scrutinizer/README.md

 ### Purpose

-Creation of knowledge graphs (KGs), processing and storage of graph data.
+Processing of graph and time series data, with a focus on increased scalability.

 ### Key features